aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 title: "Pallavi - Can any poetry be a Pallavi ?"
 date: 2020-05-25
 image: "../../../images/chant-raga.png"
 description: "I am S. Balachander, an Indian classical musician and a performing artist of Chandraveena.
 In my long association with music, I have been privileged to have had deep and meaningful discussions on the theory of music with my Ustad, and undertaken further study of scriptures to understand our music better.
-Here I share my reading of what a Pallavi (composition) is.
+Here I share my understanding of what a Pallavi (composition) is.
 Read on to find out more!"
 ---

 A typical presentation of an Indian Classical music performance has two parts :

 Anibaddha Sangeet - Raga Music which is not bound by lyrics, meter or tala.
-Eg, Raga Alapana
+Eg, Raga Alapana.

 Nibadhha Sangeet - Raga Music which is bound by lyrics, meter and tala.
-Eg, Pallavi
+Eg, Pallavi / Bandish / Kriti.

 Here in this post, I will talk about Pallavi.